erosvitor/spring-cloud-eureka/README.md

 # SpringCloudEureka

 ## Description
-The **SpringCloudEureka** is a project that show how to implement a service discovery using the Spring Cloud Netflix Eureka.
+Project that show how to implement a service discovery using the Spring Cloud Netflix Eureka.

 ## Technologies
 The project use the following technologies: